• Skip to primary navigation

 Overview

-We are working on many cybersecurity topics (check our publication page for details):
+We are working on cutting-edge cybersecurity topics (check our publication page for details):

 • Check out the final report from our 2018 NSF Workshop on Programmable System Security in a Software Defined World.

 • Check our S2OS project website.
-S2OS is an ongoing large multi-institute project funded by NSF/VMware, in which we aim to build a new Security OS with Software Defined Infrastructure
+S2OS is a large multi-institute project funded by NSF/VMware, in which we aim to build a new Security OS with Software Defined Infrastructure

 Our mission is to make networking and computing more secure!

-A few selected recent research projects are listed as follows:
+A few selected example research projects are listed as follows:

 Appified Web Security